aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 }

 ```

+You will also see the Dafny extension automatically download Dafny for you,
+if this is the first time you've opened a Dafny source file.

+Let's go over a few Dafny basics:

 1. `include` is how Dafny includes other files.
 The file `include.dfy` is a helper file we added for you.